mind-inria/mri-nufft/docs/nufft.rst

  - Electron tomography
  - Probability Density Function estimation
  - ...

-These topic are not covered by this package, do it yourself !
+These applications are not covered by this package, do it yourself !

 References
 ----------